mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 given cluster maintain TCP connections to *N* (typically 2 or 3) `nsqlookupd` and push topic/channel metadata over the wire.

-Because `nsqlookupd` nodes do not coordinate with their peers the availability characteristics are simple to reason about - just run as many as you need to achieve redundancy.
+Because `nsqlookupd` nodes do not coordinate with their peers, the availability characteristics are simple to reason about - just run as many as you need to achieve your desired redundancy.

 As usual, there are a few tradeoffs in taking this approach.